MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/remove-front-end-pool-or-standard-edition-server.md

 description: "This topic guides you through the process of removing a Front End pool or a Standard Edition Front End Server.
 When you remove a Front End pool, you remove each Front End Server that belongs to the pool as a part of the pool removal process.
 When you remove a Standard Edition Front End Server, you must remove the SQL Store definition from Topology Builder."
 ---

-# Remove Front End pool or Standard Edition server [W14 to W15]
+# Remove Front End pool or Standard Edition server
 []
 This topic guides you through the process of removing a Front End pool or a Standard Edition Front End Server.
 When you remove a Front End pool, you remove each Front End Server that belongs to the pool as a part of the pool removal process.
 When you remove a Standard Edition Front End Server, you must remove the SQL Store definition from Topology Builder.